My Shortlist

 Please read more about our fantastic programming and opportunities on our website.
 I encourage you to make an appointment with our Admissions team to come in and experience The York School's inclusive, international and exceptional community.

-Olivet School is a joyful place to work, play and learn, but don’t take our word for it.
-Have a look at our brochure, and then contact us to see for yourself!
+Olivet School is truly a joyful place to work, play, and learn.
+But don’t take our word for it, contact us to experience Olivet for yourself.

 • ACADEMICS